 - The time it takes to process and approve your application.
 The SSA is an overworked government agency and things move slowly.
-As important as your benefits are to you, to the SSA, they are one in a long line of applications.
-A decision on an initial application will often take at least two months.
+As important as your benefits are to you, to the SSA they are one in a long line of applications – and a decision on an initial application will often take at least two months.

 Once you are approved, you will get back-paid on benefits.
 For example, if it’s been five months since you were first disabled, you will get five months of back-pay all at once.